rppicomidi/ideacentreStick300-T100TA-linux/README.md

 create a [Windows Recovery Drive](https://support.microsoft.com/en-us/windows/create-a-recovery-drive-abb4691b-5324-6d4a-8766-73fab304c246#WindowsVersion=Windows_10) with all the system files on it.
 With the recovery drive and a lot of work you can restore Windows 10 to where it was in case you decide Xubuntu doesn't work for you and want to go back to Windows.
-Creating a Windows Recover Drive was not a fast process.
+Creating a Windows Recovery Drive was not a fast process.
 It took my Stick 300 many hours to do this.
 I do not know why.

 ## A warning about the Windows Recovery Drive image